Fody/Anotar/README.md

 The Logger instance is responsible for building an instance of a logger.

-  * Name doesnt matter.
+  * Name doesn't matter.
 It will be derived from the return type of `LoggerFactory.GetLogger`.
   * Must not be generic.
-  * Namespace doesnt matter.
+  * Namespace doesn't matter.
   * Can be either an interface, a concrete class or an abstract class.
-  * Must contain the members listed below.
+  * Can contain the members listed below.
+All members are optional.
+However an build error will be thrown if you attempt to use one of the members that doesn't exist.
+So for example if you call `LogTo.Debug` and `Logger.Debug` (with the same parameters) doesn't.

 For example